chahakgoswami/autonomous-ticket-resolution-engine/README.md

 - [ ] Day 6: Integrate all components into an AutonomousAgent orchestrator with a run-loop that processes a batch of tickets sequentially, handles errors gracefully per ticket without halting the batch, and writes a JSON audit log of every decision and action.
 - [ ] Day 7: Add a pytest test suite covering the QueryEngine mapping, FixPlanner classification, HumanConfirmationGate bypass logic, ResolutionExecutor state changes, and a full end-to-end integration test running the agent against a fixture ticket batch with simulated approvals.

-_A comprehensive README with an architecture diagram is generated on Day 7._